xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Connectivity using 100G/200G digital coherent optics w/MACSec

-Converged SDN Transport 3.0+ adds support for the use of pluggable CFP2-DCO transceivers to enable high speed aggregation and access network infrastructure.
+Agile Metro 3.0+ adds support for the use of pluggable CFP2-DCO transceivers to enable high speed aggregation and access network infrastructure.
 As endpoint bandwidth increases due to technology innovation such as 5G and Remote PHY, access and aggregation networks must grow from 1G and 10G to 100G